 Most microgreens are easy to germinate.
 But it’s more involved than throwing seeds down and misting them with water.

-Although the throw and grow method will work, the results might be less than ideal.
+Although the throw-and-grow method will work, the results might be less than ideal.

 Weighted Blackout Method Defined